Required Arcadia University Undergraduate Student Health Information

 If you do not have a Meningitis Vaccination or appropriate documentation for immunization exemption, you will be required to receive the vaccination to remain on campus.

 My student is an athlete, we have already turned all our forms in?

 Student Health Services requires immunization compliance of all students.
 Student athletes are responsible for turning in required documentation to BOTH Athletics and Student Health Services.
 Athletes can upload the same physical exam required for the Athletic Department.
 After four notices to obtain records for compliance, students are put on health hold and cannot register for the upcoming semester.

 What If I have medical or religious reasons not to vaccinate?

-Immunizations other than Meningitis: Student Health Services requires any student who choosing to not receive medical vaccinations due to medical, religious, or philosophical reasons must present appropriate documentation that is certified by a Religious Leader or Medical Physician.
+Please complete the immunization waiver form: In accordance with university policy, Student Health Services requires any student choosing to not receive vaccinations due to medical, religious, or philosophical reasons must present appropriate documentation that is certified by a Religious Leader or Medical Physician.